 8.1.3 The Allen W. Burton New Investigator Award recognizes a new investigator who has begun and is very likely to continue making significant scientific contributions to the field of Adapted Physical Activity.
 This award is administered by the NAFAPA Board.

 8.1.4.
-The NAFAPA Honor Award is the most prestigious award offered by NAFAPA.
-The Honor Award is granted to an individual with a distinguished career of outstanding professional contributions to the field of Adapted Physical Activity.
-This award is administered by the NAFAPA Board.
+The Dale A. Ulrich Leadership Award is the most prestigious award offered by NAFAPA.
+This award is granted to an individual with a distinguished career of outstanding professional contributions to the field of Adapted Physical Activity.
+The Dale A. Ulrich Leadership Award is administered by the NAFAPA Board.